getkeops/keops/doc/index.rst

 Kernel Operations on the GPU, with autodiff, without memory overflows
 ---------------------------------------------------------------------

-The KeOps library lets you compute generic reductions of **large 2d arrays** whose entries are given by a mathematical formula.
+The KeOps library lets you compute generic reductions of **very large arrays** whose entries are given by a mathematical formula.
 It combines a **tiled reduction scheme** with an **automatic differentiation** engine, and can be used through Matlab, NumPy or PyTorch backends.
 It is perfectly suited to the computation of **Kernel dot products** and the associated gradients, even when the full kernel matrix does *not* fit into the GPU memory.